 You can look for suitable content creators based on 12 criteria: niche, location, language, gender, follower count, number of followings, posts, likes, comments, engagement rate, level of activity, and growth.
 All this helps to find exactly the content creators you need.

-Once you’ve found the influencer that will definitely speak to your target audience, you’ll have the opportunity to use the “500 similar bloggers” feature.
+Once you’ve found the influencer that will definitely speak to your target audience, you’ll have the opportunity to use the “Top similar influencers” feature.
 It offers a list of content creators with similar parameters.
 This makes your influencer search significantly more efficient, especially when you plan to launch a large-scale marketing campaign and want to partner with multiple creators.

 trendHERO collects relevant, highly detailed data on Instagram profiles’ audiences and their quality.
 The metrics you are looking for are engagement rate, audience reachability and authenticity, the percentage of bots and commercial profiles among their followers, audience demographics, and follower growth.
 All this information is illustrated by infographics.